kyotovision-public/dynamic-3d-gaze-from-afar/README.md

 ![preview](img/cover.png "preview")

+### License
+The GAFA dataset is provided under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](http://creativecommons.org/licenses/by/4.0/).

 ### Download

 We provide the raw data and preprocessed data. **As the raw data is so large (1.7 TB), we recommend you to use the preprocessed data (5.9 GB), which contain cropped human images.** If you would like to use your own cropping or head detection models, please use the raw data.